 These symptoms are due to a thinning of each hair strand.
 The hairs also have a shorter life cycle, and only stay on the head for a shorter period.

 Female pattern hair loss is a progressive condition.
 Females may only notice a slightly wider parting in their hair at first, but as symptoms progress, this can become more noticeable.

 Other forms of alopecia, such as alopecia areata, may cause one or more patches of complete baldness.

-While many females look for ways to treat hair loss while they are young, at some point, most people accept hair loss as a natural part of the aging process.
+Many people accept hair loss as a natural part of the aging process.

 Hair loss can affect both males and females.
 Hair loss in females may have a range of causes, though the most common is androgenetic alopecia.

 There are a variety of treatments for hair loss for females, including over-the-counter (OTC) hair loss treatments, which are generally effective.
 Anyone experiencing hair loss should consult with a healthcare professional who can diagnose any underlying factors.